Dibo-byte/stm32mp-yocto/README.md

 # stm32mp-yocto
-Creation of Linux Image on STM32MP157F-DK2
+Creation of Linux Image on STM32MP157F-DK2_ By Gabriel Dibo

-First Steps:
 This repository is intended to serve as a backup of a core image-minimal of STM32MP157F-DK2.
 To build this image it is necessary to have 4 meta-layers where information regarding how to build the image is stored.
 For this you will need:

 1) meta-openembedded